Academic Institutions around the World, connected to research on South Asia

 University of Washington, Seattle

-Department of Asian and Near Eastern Languages and Literatures, Washington University in St. Louis, Missouri
+Department of Jewish, Islamic and Near Eastern Languages and Cultures (including South Asian Language and Culture), Washington University in St. Louis, Missouri

 Syracuse University South Asia Center, Syracuse, New York

 Asian Studies Program, Florida State University, Tallahassee